wcjohnson/MQ2Lua/README.md

 Sets the pulse handler.
 This function will be pcall()ed every pulse.

 *WARNING:* Setting the pulse handler replaces the existing pulse handler!
 If you need multiple pulse handlers, implement that in Lua.
-(See MQ2LuaScripts)
+(See MQ2LuaScripts, which implements this for you!)

 ### MQ2.events(table eventHandlers)